Johfra Bosschart: Working Career

-In 1963 Johfra managed to sell much of his available work to an American.
+In 1963, Johfra managed to sell much of his available work to an American.
 With the proceedings he bought a piece of land in Aspremont in the Alpes-Maritimes department in southern France.
 In the following year, Johfra and Ellen traveled to Aspremont and built their first house.
-A few years later they built a second house, which became the main residence.For several years Johfra signed his work with Johfra Bosschart.
+A few years later they built a second house, which became the main residence.
+For several years Johfra signed his work with Johfra Bosschart.
 He used his mother's last name when signing his artworks (Bosschart).

 In search of a new living environment, Johfra and Ellen ended up in the Dordogne.
 They passed the towns of Le Moustier and La Roque-Saint-Christophe.
 They found an old water mill, Moulin du Peuch, not far from there, which they decided to buy.
 It is on the river Le Vimont between the villages of Plazac and Fleurac.
 During this period Johfra's work was sold through Galerie Kamp in Amsterdam.
 Later, Ellen's work is also sold through the same gallery.

 When Walter Kamp had to close his gallery in 1983, Johfra and Ellen had to rely on the French public for sales of their artworks.
 In 1984 they started a gallery at home, Galerie La Licorne.
 Johfra and Ellen exhibited at various locations in France.
 At the end of the eighties, Johfra managed to bring his work to the attention of the Dutch audience again via Jester Art Galerie (Amsterdam).
 In the early 1990s, Jester Art Galerie went bankrupt.

-Johfra wrote the following in his autobiography Symphonie Fantastique: “Ellen is the driving force and the inspiration of our community.
+Johfra wrote the following in his autobiography Symphonie Fantastique: "Ellen is the driving force and the inspiration of our community.
 She protects me from inner chaos.
 She takes care of the business contacts, because in a practical sense I am no match for this harsh society.
-Without her I would have been lonely a long time ago and might now be painting in an Amsterdam attic.”
+Without her I would have been lonely a long time ago and might now be painting in an Amsterdam attic."

-In 1963 Johfra got the chance to sell all his available work in one go to mr. Greenberg, an American.
-With the proceeds from this sale, Johfra and Ellen Lórien buy a piece of land in Aspremont, located in the Alpes-Maritimes department in southern France.
+In 1963, Johfra got the chance to sell all his available work in one go to Mr. Greenberg, an American.
+With the proceeds from this sale, Johfra and Ellen Lórien bought a piece of land in Aspremont, located in the Alpes-Maritimes department in southern France.
 In 1964 they bought all kinds of demolition material and transported it to Aspremont.
 A wooden house was built from these materials.
 At the end of the sixties, several Johfra solo exhibitions took place, including in Paris and Cannes.
 Johfra and Ellen have meanwhile started building a house on their plot of land.
 This house was finished in 1969.
 In 1970 there was a Johfra solo exhibition in London.
 In that year, the first contact was made with Pierre Borgue, author of “Johfra, on the limits of adventure”.
 That year Johfra exhibited in the Netherlands, at Galerie Eijlders (Zandvoort).
-In 1971 the first contact followed with the Haarlem art critic Hein Steehouwer, the inventor and founder of the group of artists named Metarealists.
+In 1971, the first contact followed with the Haarlem art critic Hein Steehouwer, the inventor and founder of the group of artists named Metarealists.